b-sarrazin/Get-DriversPackFromDell/README.md

 * architectures: filter CAB files according to the requested architectures

 The use of parameters is not mandatory.
-However, for more convenience, it is advisable to modify the following variables directly in the code: $ downloadFolder, $ monthsBack
+However, for more convenience, it is advisable to modify the following variables directly in the code: $downloadFolder, $monthsBack

 ### Prerequisites